-13. If the applications have snapshots, select a specific snapshot for each application, and click OK.
+13. If the applications have snapshots, click the down arrow next to each application, and click OK.

 Using a snapshot as part of the Release definition is a best practice.
 Using snapshots, you can lock the exact versions of the artifacts to be deployed, which provides consistency and predictability.
 But you do not have to select a specific snapshot for an application.
 If a snapshot is not selected for an application here, the exact artifact versions to use would be based on how that application is modeled.
 That is, if the application model uses the latest artifact version for a component, the latest version would be used every time the Release runs when a snapshot is not selected.